geek-cookbook/geek-cookbook/manuscript/recipes/kanboard.md

+---
-hero: Kanboard - A recipe to get your personal kanban on
+description: Get your personal kanban on!
+---

 # Kanboard